No More Shots with Laser Dentistry

 Our patients have voiced various reasons for preferring laser dentistry over traditional methods.
 Heat, vibration, and pressure are the primary causes of pain associated with the use of the traditional dental drill and can increase anxiety in our younger patients.
 Since cutting both hard and soft tissues (teeth and gums) with a laser does not generate heat, vibration or pressure, many dental procedures can be performed with fewer shots, less need for dental anesthesia, less use of the drill and fewer numb lips!
 Laser dentistry treatment compared to traditional dental drill treatment may:

 - Reduce pain.
-In some instances, eliminating the need for anesthesia.
+In some instances, lasers eliminate the need for anesthesia.
 (The laser seals nerve endings.)

 - Ease anxiety.
 Helps relax patients that are uncomfortable with the dental drill.